El Cajon Mountain Trail: Hardest Hike in San Diego

 The view coming back down was also awesome, with views of downtown, Point Loma, the Pacific Ocean in the distance, and of course, a sunset!

 With two miles to go, I knew the worst downhills were behind me, and I started to feel so proud of myself for not only nearing the end of ECM but also completing all 7 hikes of the San Diego Six Pack of Peaks challenge.
 And with the biggest ones within the space of a few weeks.
-Now I feel like can am ready to tackle the SoCal challenge in the new year!
+Now I feel like I am ready to tackle the SoCal challenge in the new year!

 Trail Reflection